-Question Please indicate which most applies to your organisation If you have a plan for putting this control in place, when?
-6mth 12mth 24mth 24mth+ Comments (including any reasons the recommended control is not applicable to your organisation) 16.
+Please indicate which most applies to your ave a plan in place, w Comments (including any reasons the recommended control is not applicable to Question organisation 6mth 12 mth 24 mth 24mth+ your organisation) 16.
 If you have a website(s) - Do you regularly engage a security consultant to independently test your website for vulnerabilities? (i.e. penetration testing 12) Yes No N/A